JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ## FBgn0000018      308
 ```

-Optional: delete any genes that were never detected (equal to zero in all conditions).
+Optional: Delete any genes that were never detected (equal to zero in all conditions).

 ```r
 count.table <- count.table[rowSums(count.table) > 0,]
 ```

-Metadata- Columns will be condition or libType.
-Rows correspond to the 7 (untreated or treated) samples.
+Metadata: Columns will be condition or libType (library type), rows correspond to the 7 (untreated or treated) samples.

 ```r
 pasillaDesign = data.frame(